ArtiomLK/ccr-t/readme.md

 ## What is Azure DevOps 2018

 Azure DevOps is a Software as a service (SaaS) platform from Microsoft that provides an end-to-end DevOps toolchain for developing and deploying software

+Agile principles
+- Scrum: A framework that emphasizes teamwork, accountability, and iterative progress toward a well-defined goal.

+- Kanban: A method that focuses on visualizing work, limiting work in progress, and maximizing efficiency.

+- Extreme Programming (XP): A methodology that emphasizes customer satisfaction through frequent releases of working software.

+- Lean Software Development: A methodology that focuses on delivering value to the customer by eliminating waste and optimizing the delivery process.
+(Minimum Viable Product - Deliver as fast as possible)

+- Crystal: A family of methodologies that emphasizes communication and teamwork to achieve project goals.
+- The Crystal agile methodology is an agile framework which puts focus on the interaction among individuals rather than on the processes and tools used.
+[It empowers teams to find their own solutions to problems instead of being confined by rigid methodologies of doing things](https://buildd.co/product/crystal-agile-methodology)[3](https://buildd.co/product/crystal-agile-methodology).
+[The Crystal family focuses on the realization that each project has unique characteristics](https://www.toolsqa.com/agile/crystal-method/)[4](https://www.toolsqa.com/agile/crystal-method/).